jacquescorbytuech/Blog/src/_posts/writing/20190806_angry_white_men.md

+---
-Title: Angry White Men
+title: Angry White Men
-Slug: angry-white-men
+permalink: angry-white-men
-Date: 2019-08-06 21:39
+date: 2019-08-06
-Summary: What are we to do with all the angry young white men?
+summary: What are we to do with all the angry young white men?
+---

 On May 1st, 1994, Ayrton Senna crashed and died during the San Marino Grand Prix.
 I recall watching the race with my dad in our sitting room in France, he was home from the hospital after a heavy bout of chemo and the loss of one of his heroes bought him to tears.
 A few months later, in December, he died too.